-Turn - Arm raised, circle with index finger extended.

-Turn Right - Extend arm out from body to the right.

-Turn Left - Extend arm out from body to the left.

-Stop - Raise arm with palm vertical and facing forward.

-Faster - Thumb pointed up or palm up, move hand up and down.

-Speed OK - Raise arm and form a circle with thumb and index finger.

-Slow Down - Thumb pointed down or palm down, move hand up and down.

-OK After a Fall - Clasp hands together overhead.

-Skier in Water - Extend one ski vertically out of water.

-Cut Motor - Draw finger across throat.

-Back to Dock - Pat top of head.

-A WARNING

-Never allow anyone to board or exit your boat from the water when engines are on.
+- Turn Arm raised, circle with index finger extended. - Turn Right Extend arm out from body to the right. - Turn Left Extend arm out from body to the left. - Stop Raise arm with palm vertical and facing forward. - Faster Thumb pointed up or palm up, move hand up and down. - Speed OK Raise arm and form a circle with thumb and index finger. - Slow Down Thumb pointed down or palm down, move hand up and down. - OK After a Fall Clasp hands together overhead. - Skier in Water Extend one ski vertically out of water. - Cut Motor Draw finger across throat. - Back to Dock Pat top of head.